sara-nl/sdrdocs/source/pages/rest-api/reference.rst

 - URL path: ``/api/objects/NAMESPACE/DEPOSIT_ID``

-- Required parameters: token
+- Optional parameters: ``token``

 - Status code on success: ``200``

-- Notes: the access token is only required when a deposit is not publicly available.
+- Notes: the access token is only required when a deposit is in draft state.

 Command: